 SES holds authorisations to provide telecommunications services, separate from its market access concessions.
-SES DTH do Brazil in June 2016 was granted two new concessions for the provision of telecommunication services to special aeronautical services.
+SES DTH do Brazil in June 2016 was granted two concessions for the provision of telecommunication services to special aeronautical services.
 One concession is for the provision of fixed telecommunication service referred to as Private Limited Service (SLP), which allows SES to provide telecommunication services (IP connectivity) to corporate VSAT networks using the Ku- or Ka-bands.
 The SLP concession is necessary to connect the ground section of the network.
 The second concession is for the provision of Global Mobile Satellite Service (SMGS), which allows SES to provide IP connectivity to VSATs on the move (e.g., airplanes, ships) using the Ku- or Ka-bands.
 Both concessions are necessary for the provision of aeronautical services.
-The SMGS concession will allow SES to connect VSAT antennas on airplanes to the satellite.
-O3b Teleport Serviços (Brasil) Ltda (O3b Teleport Serviços Ltda) also holds an SLP authorisation, which allows it to provide fixed telecommunication service to telcos, ISPs, and fixed offshore oil platforms, as well as conduct gateway operations, using the Ka-band.
-Each of the concessions was granted for an unlimited term and cover all the national territory.
+The SMGS concession allows SES to connect VSAT antennas on airplanes to the satellite.
+In 2018, SES was granted a license to provide multimedia services (SCM), which allow SES to provide internet connectivity to its customers and/or end-users.
+O3b Teleport Serviços (Brasil) Ltda (O3b Teleport Serviços Ltda) also holds an SLP authorisation, which allows it to provide fixed telecommunication service to telcos, ISPs, and fixed offshore oil platforms, as well as to conduct gateway operations, using the Ka-band.
+Each concession was granted for an unlimited term and cover all of Brazil.